astropy/astropy/docs/nddata/mixins/ndarithmetic.rst

 .. warning::
     The user needs to calculate or know the appropriate value or array manually and pass it to ``uncertainty_correlation``.
-The implementation follows general first order error propagation formulas, see for example:
+The implementation follows general first order error propagation formulas.
+See, for example:
     `Wikipedia <https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Example_formulas>`_.

 You can also give element-wise correlations::